🏡 OFFER: Get the yard of your dreams — hands-free. New TruGreen plans include a $100 Gift Card Claim $100 Gift Card →

 Should I buy a zero turn or a lawn tractor?

-Choose a zero turn if you have obstacles to mow around (trees, landscaping, etc.) and value mowing speed.
-Zero turns cut mowing time by 40-50%.
-Choose a lawn tractor if you need attachments (snow blade, tiller, trailer) or have steep hills.
-Tractors handle slopes better and are more versatile.
+Choose a zero turn if you have obstacles to mow around (trees, beds, fences) and want to cut your mowing time in half.
+Choose a lawn tractor if you need attachment capability (snow blade, tiller, cart) or have slopes steeper than 15 degrees — tractors handle steep terrain more safely than zero turns.